SumoLogic/sumologic-otel-collector/pkg/receiver/telegrafreceiver/README.md

 - If `separate_field` is `false`, the Open Telemetry metric name is going to be concatenated from the Telegraf metric name and the Telegraf field with `_` as separator.
-- If `separate_fields` is `true`, the Open Telemetry metric name is going to be the same as the Telegraf one, and the Telegraf `field` is going to be converted to the Open Telemetry attribute.
+- If `separate_fields` is `true`, the Open Telemetry metric name is going to be the same as the Telegraf one, and the Telegraf `field` is going to be converted to the Open Telemetry data point attribute.

 ### Keep compatibility while sending metrics to Sumo Logic